 Sometimes pregnancy before marriage happens on purpose, but many times it doesn’t.
-There are plenty of women who are pregnant without marriage.
+There are plenty of women who become pregnant without marriage.

-According to The National Marriage Project (University of Virginia) reported in 2013, almost half of all first births are to unmarried mothers.
-Typically, the report explained, these births are coming to women in their 20s with some college education under their belts.
+The National Marriage Project (University of Virginia) reported in 2013, almost half of all first births are to unmarried mothers.
+Typically, the report explained, these births happen to women in their 20s with some college education.

-It seems that cultural and religious views of marriage before pregnancy are no longer valid for a lot of people.
-In fact, it appears that “untraditional” ways of having a child before marriage are becoming more the norm.
+It seems that cultural and religious views of marriage before pregnancy are looser now compared to previous beliefs.
+In fact, it appears that “untraditional” ways of having a child before marriage are becoming the norm.

-Getting pregnant before marriage may not be the dream of women, but it has become an idea that they are okay with.
-Not many even think of the pros and cons of having a baby before marriage, but just go with the flow.
+Getting pregnant before marriage may not be the dream of many women, but it has become an idea that they are okay with.
+Not many even think of the pros and cons of having a baby before marriage, but instead choose to just go with the flow.

 Many successful, well-adjusted children come from homes where parents are unmarried, or from single-mother households.
 However, before embarking on this critical decision, here are some reasons why pregnancy before marriage or being pregnant and not married isn’t necessarily the best idea.